 Accurate forecasts: How is the rice harvest developing?

-'RIICE' – which stands for Remote Sensing-based Information and Insurance for Crops in Emerging Economies – collects detailed information for around 15 million hectares of land under rice cultivation in Cambodia, India, Philippines, Thailand and Viet Nam.
+'RIICE' – which stands for Remote sensing-based Information and Insurance for Crops in Emerging Economies – collected detailed information from more than 15 million hectares of land under rice cultivation in Philippines, Cambodia, India, Thailand and Viet Nam.
 The data is generated by so-called SAR satellites that use electromagnetic waves to scan the earth's surface.
 Powerful enough to penetrate through dense cloud, this technology makes it possible to monitor rice fields during the monsoon period too – which is the main rice-growing period.